-Expenses due for payment to related party comprise of ship management fee, insurance, rental payments and other fees related to oil tanker "Tamaskyy" lease from related party State Company "Service".
+Expenses due for payment to related party in year ended 31 December 2017 comprise of ship management fee, insurance, rental payments and other fees related to oil tanker "Tamaskyy" lease from related party State Company "Service".

-Provision under the onerous contract relate to fees due from Fishing Company S.A. to State Company "Service" under the lease agreement for oil tanker "Tamaskyy" that is to be ended in 2018.
+Provision under the onerous contract relate to fees due from Fishing Company S.A. to State Company "Service" under the lease agreement for oil tanker "Tamaskyy" that is to be ended in 2017.